Build and legalize your basement or secondary suite

 Learn about the permit, inspection, and approval process

-If you would like to add a new secondary suite to your house - or keep an existing suite that was created without permits - start by reviewing the City's secondary suite guide.
+If you would like to add a new secondary suite to your house – or keep an existing suite that was created without permits – start by reviewing the Secondary Suite Guide.

-The guide explains the steps you need to follow to create or legalize your suite, what the requirements are, and the fees you can expect to pay.
+The guide explains the steps to create or legalize your suite, what the requirements are, and the fees you can expect to pay.

-Find out what you need to do to install or retain a suite in your home
+Learn what you need to install or approve a suite with a special inspection

-A City inspector will come to your home, examine your space, and tell you what upgrades or changes you will need to make in order to create your legal, conforming suite.
+A City inspector will come to your home, examine your space, and explain the upgrades or changes you will need to make in order to create your legal, conforming suite.

 - Download the application form (70 KB)